bbharathan/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 An air-gap installation method is used when the Tanzu Kubernetes Grid bootstrapper and cluster nodes components are unable to connect to the Internet to download the installation binaries from the public [VMware Registry](https://projects.registry.vmware.com/) during Tanzu Kubernetes Grid installation or upgrades.

-The scope of this document is limited to providing Prerequisites and deployment of Online Host and bootstrap machine
+The scope of this document is limited to providing Prerequisites and deployment of Online Host and bootstrap machine , Setting up Workload clusters using yaml , and pakage installation.

 **Important:** we can refer same deployment guides of Tanzu for Kubernetes Operations based on the environemnt , in Airgap the change is going to be setting up Online Host, Private Repository and updating the Managment cluster config file with reposiroty details.